Presence and Vulnerability through Clown Workshop

 - Sue Morrison

-By the end of the workshop the participants will be able to:
+By the end of the workshop, the participants are able to:

 • Have a new vision about themselves